 What are we?

-I CARE IF YOU LISTEN is a blog, a magazine, and a video platform:
+I CARE IF YOU LISTEN is a blog and a video platform:

 - In February 2015, we launched I CARE IF YOU LISTEN.tv, our user-generated video platform where anyone can submit their new music videos.